Lessons from 2018 Healthcare Data Breaches

 - Use a certified provider for data destruction to ensure ePHI is properly destroyed and cannot be recreated.

-- Ensure secure storage of data containing equipment and devices in an isolated area prior to transfer to external sources for disposal or destruction, or determine if onsite shredding is required by your provider instead.
+- Ensure secure storage of data containing equipment and devices in an isolated area prior to transfer to external sources for disposal or destruction, or determine if onsite shredding is required.

 - Ensure you have a clear chain of custody in place for all assets including accurately updated inventories that reflect the current status of decommissioned devices and media or devices and media slated to be decommissioned.